-(Part 8 of 12 in Changes and Results)
+(Part 8 of 12 in series, Changes and Results)

 The “minimalist shoes” journey is probably the most drastic change I’ve made in recent decades.
 If you want to just spin off to the references, here are four to get you started:

 - Grow Yourself a Shoe: http://fitforreallife.com/2015/10/grow-yourself-a-shoe-all-about-the-foots-fatty-padding/